salnazi/business-cart/Readme.md

 2.  **Database Configuration**
     * Edit `db_connect.php` with your credentials.
     * Run `db_setup.php` to initialize the tables. *Note: This script will drop and recreate tables on every run.*

-3.  **CORS Handling**
-    Ensure your server allows cross-origin requests for remote images.
-The application uses `{ crossOrigin: 'anonymous' }` to handle canvas tainting.

 ---